mrscotty/vagbox-suse-studio/README.md

 * Creating the initial appliance (OVF image) on Suse Studio
 * Importing in VirtualBox and adding Guest Additions
-* Creating a base vagrant box from the VirtualBox image
+* Creating a vagrant box from the VirtualBox image with the needed prereqs
-* Re-boxing the vagrant box with remaining prerequisites for myperl / openxpki

 The contents of this repository are: